Mortgage Credit Availability Increases in November

 Lower Index=Less Credit Available

-The MCAI remained unchanged at 116.1 in September.
+The MCAI decreased 2.5 percent to113.2 in October.
 A decline in the MCAI indicates that lending standards are tightening, while increases in the index are indicative of a loosening of credit.
 The index was benchmarked to 100 in March 2012.